okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 #### <span v-pre>`{{{SignInWidgetResources}}}`</span>

-Inserts the JavaScript and CSS files required to use the Okta Sign-In Widget.
+Inserts the JavaScript and CSS files required to use the Okta sign-in page.

 #### <span v-pre>`{{bgImageUrl}}`</span>